NRCan/CanFlood/README.md

 5) In Qgis, Turn the plugin on (Plugins > Manage and Install ... > Installed > check 'CanFlood'

+### Troubleshooting Installation.

+Some installations of QGIS may not come pre-installed with all required packages and dependencies.
+If you get a ModuleNotFound error regarding 'pandas', see the following [solution](https://github.com/IBIGroupCanWest/CanFlood/issues/6) with screenshots.

 ## Getting Started

 Read the above '[CanFlood - UsersManual (0.0.1).docx](https://github.com/IBIGroupCanWest/CanFlood/raw/master/CanFlood%20-%20UsersManual%20(0.0.1).docx)' and follow the guidance in the 'Tutorial'.